abhishiek2002/SQL/25 Normalization/Notes.md

 Normalization is a multi-step process that improves database design by eliminating redundancy and maintaining logical relationships.
 Understanding **all normal forms from 1NF to 5NF** helps ensure high-quality, scalable, and maintainable databases.

 Let me know if you'd like visual diagrams or a quick-reference table for each normal form.

+# Properties

+# Normalization in SQL - Detailed Explanation with Examples

+## Overview

+**Normalization** is the process of organizing data in a database to reduce **data redundancy** and improve **data integrity**.
+It divides large, complex tables into smaller, more manageable pieces without losing data relationships.

+---

+## Objectives of Normalization

+* Eliminate redundant (repetitive) data
+* Ensure logical data storage
+* Enhance data consistency
+* Improve query efficiency

+---

+## Key Concepts Explained

+### Atomicity (used in 1NF)

+Atomicity ensures that every field in a table holds indivisible values—i.e., no lists, arrays, or multiple values in a single column.

+### Partial Dependency (eliminated in 2NF)

+Occurs when a **non-prime attribute** (not part of a candidate key) is functionally dependent on only **part of a composite primary key**.
+It leads to redundancy and anomalies.

+> ✅ Fixed by separating the dependent data into another table.

+### Transitive Dependency (eliminated in 3NF)

+Occurs when a **non-key attribute** depends on another **non-key attribute** rather than directly on the primary key.

+> ✅ Fixed by moving dependent columns into a new table.

+### Determinant (important in BCNF)

+A determinant is any attribute (or set of attributes) on which some other attribute is fully functionally dependent.
+In BCNF, **every determinant must be a candidate key**.

+### Multivalued Dependency (eliminated in 4NF)

+Occurs when one attribute in a table **independently determines multiple values of another attribute**, not functionally dependent.

+> ✅ Fixed by placing them in separate tables.

+### Join Dependency (eliminated in 5NF)

+Occurs when a table can be **reconstructed from multiple smaller tables**, but not just two at a time (requires n-way join).

+> ✅ Solved by decomposing the table further without data loss.

+---

+## Types of Normal Forms

+### 1. First Normal Form (1NF)

+* Ensures that each column contains **atomic values** (no multiple values in a single field)
+* Each record is unique

+### 2. Second Normal Form (2NF)

+* Must be in 1NF
+* No **partial dependency** (non-key attributes depend on entire primary key)

+### 3. Third Normal Form (3NF)

+* Must be in 2NF
+* No **transitive dependency** (non-key attributes must depend only on the primary key)

+### 4. Boyce-Codd Normal Form (BCNF)

+* A stricter version of 3NF
+* Every determinant must be a candidate key
+* Used when a table is in 3NF but still has anomalies due to **non-candidate keys** determining other attributes

+### 5. Fourth Normal Form (4NF)

+* Must be in BCNF
+* No **multi-valued dependencies**

+### 6. Fifth Normal Form (5NF)

+* Must be in 4NF
+* Deals with **join dependency** and lossless decomposition

+---

+## \[All Example Sections Continue Below Unchanged]

+(Examples 1 to 6 remain the same as before and demonstrate the normal forms in action)

+---

+## Conclusion

+Normalization is a multi-step process that improves database design by eliminating redundancy and maintaining logical relationships.
+Understanding **all normal forms from 1NF to 5NF**, along with their related dependency properties, helps ensure high-quality, scalable, and maintainable databases.

+Let me know if you'd like visual diagrams or a quick-reference table for each normal form.